jgugwa/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-# 0x06.
-C - even more pointers, arrays and strings
+this is the continuation of pointers_arrays and strings